Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Mental Defense: 13
 Initiative: 1

 *Heal* (Major Aux), medium, heal target 1d10
-*Big heal* (Major Aux), medium, heal target 2d10, 1 MP *Cleanse* (Minor Aux)
+*Big heal* (Major Aux), medium, heal target 2d10, 1 MP
+*Cleanse* (Minor Aux)
+Choose one:
-Increase the target along one buff/debuff track of your choice by two.
+* Increase the target along one buff/debuff track of your choice by two.
 You can only increase the value up to 0.
-Increase the target along all buff/debuff tracks by one.
+* Increase the target along all buff/debuff tracks by one.
 You can only increase the value up to 0.
-Increase the target’s regen/degen value by four.
+* Increase the target’s regen/degen value by four.
 You can only increase the value up to 0.
-*Dart* (Major Spell), x1 damage, one element, medium
+* *Dart* (Major Spell), x1 damage, one element, medium

 #### Competent Healer
 Strength 0